The RootsGuard Clean Standard™

 |---|---|---|---|

-| Definition of "clean" | Brand-defined, no minimum standard | Certification body criteria | Documented internal standard, publicly available |
+| Definition of "clean" | Brand-defined, no minimum standard | Certification body criteria | Our own formulation standard, shared publicly on this page |

-| Natural origin requirement | Loosely applied or undefined | ≥95% natural origin required | Nature-first base; biomimetics permitted only if skin-identical and evidence-based |
+| Natural origin requirement | Loosely applied or undefined | ≥95% natural origin required | Nature-first; lab-derived ingredients used where structurally similar to what skin recognises and where they meaningfully support the formula |

-| Banned ingredients | Variable, brand-defined | Certification body list | 150+ ingredients banned regardless of certification status |
+| Excluded ingredients | Variable, brand-defined | Certification body list | A growing list of ingredients generally excluded under our formulation standard, regardless of regulatory approval or certification status |

-| Phenoxyethanol | Commonly used | Restricted, often permitted at low levels | Excluded entirely.
-Natural preservation only. |
+| Phenoxyethanol | Commonly used | Restricted, often permitted at low levels | Not aligned with our formulation standard.
+We use naturally derived preservation systems. |

-| Silicones | Frequently used | Excluded under COSMOS | Excluded entirely. |
+| Silicones | Frequently used | Excluded under COSMOS | Not permitted under our standard. |

-| Third-party safety testing | Optional | Required for certification | EU-certified lab + independent safety assessment per EU Cosmetics Regulation 1223/2009 |
+| Third-party safety testing | Optional | Required for certification | Independent safety assessment per EU Cosmetics Regulation 1223/2009 |

-| Formulation philosophy | Surface effect, trend-driven | Compliance-focused | Mechanism-based: every ingredient justified by its documented effect on skin biology |
+| Formulation philosophy | Surface effect, trend-driven | Compliance-focused | Purpose-driven: ingredients chosen for what they do, not trend or marketing |

 Manufacturing & Safety

-before it reaches you.
+before they reach you.

 Third-party safety assessment